 After the project outline passes the preliminary review of the authority in charge, the application guide will be made and announced by the authority in charge.
 Then the original applicant and other applicants may submit the requested documents accordingly.
 To evaluate the applications, the authority in charge shall organise a selection committee to establish the evaluation criteria based on the purpose of the infrastructure project concerned, examine and evaluate the materials submitted by the applicants on a fair basis, and then select the best applicant within the evaluation period.

 ii Requests for proposals and unsolicited proposals

-After the evaluation of feasibility and the preliminary plan in the government-initiated projects, the government would make a public notice to invite bids from interested entities to the privately initiated projects, where the authority in charge provides land and facilities needed by the project.
+After the evaluation of feasibility and the preliminary plan in government-initiated projects, the government would issue a public notice to invite bids from entities interested in privately initiated projects where the authority in charge provides land and facilities needed by the project.